 Oji Tanaka has a wife, a child and a mundane job as a salary man in Tokyo's modern society.
 But life wasn't dull for him to begin with; 15 years ago, he was known as "Gabriel", leader of a short-lived heavy metal band called Black Heaven.
 Oji's life gets a sudden change in direction when he is invited by a mysterious blonde woman named Layla to pick up his Gibson Flying V and once again display his "legendary" guitar skills, not knowing that his music generates power for a massive weapon in an intergalactic war.

-With nothing to look forward to but heaps over paperwork and business seminars, this otherworldly woman offers him an escape from his vapid lifestyle.
-A man past his prime given a second chance at what he loves.
+With nothing to look forward to but heaps of paperwork and business seminars, this otherworldly woman offers him an escape from his vapid lifestyle — a man past his prime given a second chance at what he loves.
 And in the process of playing his music to save humanity, he also — you guessed it — rekindle the fleeting youth of his glory days.

 Black Heaven is far from your typical anime outing, but perhaps the defining feature that transitions the show away from the conventional is the targeted demographic itself.
 It should come at no surprise that a majority of anime are aimed at teens to young adults.
 Black Heaven's sense of humor and situational awareness is, first and foremost, directed towards adults (which should be a no-brainer given the subject matter being discussed).

 Another aspect that adds to this journey is without question the music selection.
 Given that the show chronicles the life of a former rock-star, a proper opening theme was in order.
 And what better way to get each episode kicked-off than by having the intro song be performed by John Sykes; guitarist and writer for the rock band Whitesnake and former guitarist for Thin Lizzy.
-The song "Cautionary Warning" from Sykes's 1997 album 20th Century, served just the right about of spunk and bravado needed to get you pumped up for each new episode.
-With a snarling cadence that could only be delivered by a veteran with experience in his craft, and a guitar riff that's toe-tappingly infectious; the opening song is a love-child delivered by Sykes, boasting all the tricks he's acquired over his luxurious 30+ years performing in the music industry.
+The song "Cautionary Warning" from Sykes's 1997 album, 20th Century, served just the right amount of spunk and bravado needed to get you pumped up for each new episode.
+With a snarling cadence that could be delivered only by a veteran with experience in his craft and a guitar riff that's toe-tappingly infectious, the opening song is a love-child delivered by Sykes, boasting all the tricks he's acquired over his luxurious 30+ years performing in the music industry.

 Almost serving as a counterbalance to the electrifying opening, the closing track is a bubblegum pop number with hints of jazz and funk undertones.
 It's cute in a way that befits Black Heaven's warped sense of humor and style.

 But even with all that was going for it, there are still many issues that plagued it.
 For one, despite the strength of the standout musical tracks, the actual musical selection was very limited; often reincorporating an instrumental version of the opening theme for whenever the protagonist picks up his guitar.
-While the gradual progression of the song evolving along with Oji's progression in the show was a nice touch, the sheer amount of times the song was used did nothing but lessen its "pizzazz" as it continued onward.
-There's a few other accompanying tracks sparsely scattered throughout the show's run-time, but they were mostly drowned out by the Cautionary Warning tune being played on repeat.
-Unfortunately, this cut-rate mentality didn't stop there, as the visual presentation for Black Heaven was also affected by it.
+While the gradual progression of the song along with Oji's own progression in the show was a nice touch, the sheer amount of times the song was used did nothing but lessen its "pizzazz" as it continued onward.
+There are a few other accompanying tracks sparsely scattered throughout the show's run-time, but they were mostly drowned out by the Cautionary Warning tune's repetition.
+Unfortunately, this cut-rate mentality didn't stop there, as it also affected the visual presentation for Black Heaven.
 It's below average, even by the standards of late 90s anime.
-Reused animation was often implemented whenever it was possible, and outside of a few key frames demonstrating some semblance of quality, still frames was often used to cut corners.
-On top of that the character designs were widely inconsistent, or reduced to misshapen blobs if they're in the mid-ground or further away.
+Reused animation was often implemented whenever it was possible, and outside of a few key frames demonstrating some semblance of quality, still frames were often used to cut corners.
+On top of that, the character designs are widely inconsistent, or reduced to misshapen blobs if they're in the mid-ground or further away.
 "Shoe-string budget" is what immediately comes to mind when discussing Black Heaven's production value.
-This isn't one of those cases where you could make the counter argument of "it's suppose to look cheap".
+This isn't one of those cases where you could make the counterargument of "it's suppose to look cheap."
 It doesn't take an astute viewer to see Black Heaven wasn't high on the Studio heads' priority list.
-Needless to say you won't be finding any sakuga moments in here.
+Needless to say, you won't be finding any sakuga moments in here.